 MUSC165Jazz: A Creative and Cultural ExplorationThis course is intended to introduce students to the cultural context, instrumentation, theory, form, and analysis of jazz from its early West African roots to contemporary times.
 Emphasis will be placed on listening to various artists and styles.
 No music reading or basic theory knowledge is required.

 MUSC205/SEMN 256Music and IdentityMusic serves multiple roles: a force for social transformation, a flag of resistance, a proclamation of cultural identity, a catalyst for expressing emotion, an avenue to experiencing the sacred.
 Students will look at identity through the lens of contemporary and traditional American music and will consider how race, ethnicity, age, gender, national identity, and other factors express themselves in and are shaped by music.
 The ability to read music or understand basic music theory is not required; a love of music and an interest in American culture are essential.
 This course is a Shared Passages Sophomore Seminar.
-Prerequisite: Sophomores Only
+Prerequisite: Sophomores only

 MUSC260ConductingA study of the general rudiments of ensemble conducting through an emphasis on the orchestral literature.
 After an introduction to critical score-reading concepts (analysis skills, transposition, special terms, historical background), the remainder of the course is dedicated to practical application, with students receiving weekly podium time in front of a small laboratory ensemble.
-Offered Spring quarter, even yearsPrerequisite: MUSC-105 or permission
+Offered spring quarter, even yearsPrerequisite: MUSC-105 or permission

 MUSC465Music Education SeminarAn examination of the philosophy, methods, and materials for teaching instrumental, vocal, and general music, K-12.
 The course is designed to prepare students for successful careers in music education.
 Topics include rehearsal techniques, budgeting time and money, classroom methods and management, developing and maintaining an inventory, recruitment strategies, library acquisition and management, and networking skills.
 As part of the course of study, each student will be assigned to a large ensemble to serve as an assistant to the director.
 Each student will also engage in off-campus classroom observation.
+Offered by request.
 Prerequisite: MUSC-105 or permission.
 Junior or senior standing.

 MUSC490Senior SeminarUpper-division course whose objective is to encourage integration and discovery of relationships between such areas as academics, performance, career development, the SIP, and careers in music.
 Research and analysis skills will be connected to contemporary issues in musical life, themes in music history, and alternative perspectives in style analysis.
 Prerequisite: Permission